NiceTSY/nice-cypher-add-ons/README.md

 ### Macros

-This module also include the following macro:
+This module also includes the following macro:

-1. **Get Random Item(s) from Compendium**: Return as a wisper to the GM, X random item(s) from a selected compendium.
+1. **Get-Random Item(s) from Compendium**: Return as a whisper to the GM, X random item(s) from a selected compendium.